Wildflowers For All Seasons

 Summer to Fall Wildflowers

-For summer blooms that last through the fall, try coastalplain honeycombhead (Balduina angustifolia), giant ironweed (Vernonia gigantea), goldenrods (Solidago spp.), grass-leaved golden aster (Pityopsis graminifolia), Jacquemontia (Jacquemontia tamnifolia), Leavenworth's coreopsis (Coreopsis leavenworthii), partridge-pea (Chamaecrista fasciculata), bee balm (Monarda punctata), starrush (Rhynchospora colorata), or wild ageratum (Conoclinium coelestinum).
+For summer blooms that last through the fall, try coastalplain honeycombhead (Balduina angustifolia), giant ironweed (Vernonia gigantea), goldenrods (Solidago spp.), silk grass (Pityopsis graminifolia), Jacquemontia (Jacquemontia tamnifolia), Leavenworth's coreopsis (Coreopsis leavenworthii), partridge-pea (Chamaecrista fasciculata), bee balm (Monarda punctata), starrush (Rhynchospora colorata), or mistflower (Conoclinium coelestinum).

 In North Florida and some parts of Central Florida, orange coneflower (Rudbeckia fulgida), cardinal flower (Lobelia cardinalis), lanceleaf coreopsis (Coreopsis lanceolata), and standing cypress (Ipomopsis rubra), are also found natively and in flower.